lveldhuisen/Co-flowering-diversity/README.md

 xxx

 DATA & CODE FILE OVERVIEW
-This data repository consist of xxxx data files, yyy code scripts, and this README document, with the following data and code filenames and variables
+This data repository consist of 14 data files (divided by year of data collection, 1 folder for 2021 and 1 for 2022), 6 code scripts, and this README document, with the following data and code filenames and variables

-Data files and variables
+Data files and variables - all files are formatted to calculate Schoener's Index with the spaa R package.
-[describe each column (variable) in each of your data files]
-    1. [data file name] [list of variable anmes and descriptions]
-    2. [data file name] [list of variable anmes and descriptions] Code scripts and workflow
-[file names and brief descriptions.
-Also describe the workflow if there are several scripts that need to be run in order]
-    1. yyyy
+    1. sitename_phenology_matrix_year: one column for each species, rows for the number of open flowering units by week.
+    2. sitename_fitness_matrix_year: one column for each species, rows for the number of flowering units with fruit from the original flowering week

+Code scripts and workflow - code should be run in order listed here.
+    1. SchoenersIndex.R: code to calculate Schoener's Index for phenology and fitness data for all sites and years.
+This file also contains the code for the Kruskal-Wallis test and figure in Supplemental Material Figure S1.
+All files for this code are in "files_SchoenersIndex" folder.
+    2. network_analysis.R: contains code for the network analyses (modularity and null models), but not code for the network analysis figures (this was done in Gephi).
+All files to run this code are in the "files_network analysis" folder.
+    3. S&B_phylogeneticmetrics_bysite.R: code for community phylogenetic metrics based on the Smith & Brown 2018 phylogeny.
+Metrics calculated are MPD, MNTD and PD for beginning and SES calculations grouped by elevational site.
+Files to run this code are in the "files_phylogeneticmetrics_bysite" folder.
+    4. S&B_phylogeneticmetrics_bymodule.R: code for community phylogenetic metrics based on the Smith & Brown 2018 phylogeny.
+Metrics calculated are MPD, MNTD and PD for beginning and SES calculations grouped by modules from the network analysis.
+Files to run this code are in the "files_phylogeneticmetrics_bymodule" folder.
+    5. figures.R: contains code for all individual figures.
+Final figure editing and putting all sites and years together was done in Adobe Illustrator.
+Files for this code are in the "files_Figures" fodler.
+    6. fitnessinfo_supplemental.R" contains all the fitness data and calculations for Supplemental Materials Table S1.

 SOFTWARE VERSIONS